Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 Once you arrive in Hoi An, you can reach the Night Market by following the directions provided earlier.
 It's located in the Ancient Town along Nguyen Hoang Street, and you can easily explore the market on foot.

-Watch our first impressions of Hoi An on YouTube
+Watch our First Impressions of Hoi An on YouTube

-Our Hoi An Market & Lantern Festival experience rating
+Our Hoi An Market & Lantern Festival Experience Rating

 It's important to note that specific customs and practices may vary across different regions and countries that celebrate the Lantern Festival, but the essence of the celebration remains the same; a dazzling display of lanterns, cultural activities, and the spirit of national pride.